-There have been 26 Safety Car deployments at the Australian Grand Prix, including Virtual Safety Car periods.
-The Safety Car has not been called out on the opening lap at the track since 2015.
+There have been 35 Safety Car deployments at the Australian Grand Prix, including Virtual Safety Car periods, with 2023 marking the first time since 2015 that the Safety Car was called out on the opening lap.
 Here’s a list of every Safety Car period at the Australian Grand Prix!

 1999 Australian Grand Prix, Lap 15